Main Content

 Built-In Refrigerators

-If you're looking for a top-of-the-line fridge, you'll want a built-in model.
+If you're looking for a top-of-the-line fridge that you can completely customize, you'll want a built-in model.
 These units are installed flush into your cabinets, providing a truly refined look.
 They provide exceptionally precise temperature controls as well as more refined, stylish versions of features found in freestanding fridges.
+These models are also the most versatile of all fridges as they range in size from 21 to 48 inches wide and 70 to 84 inches high, with a standard depth of 24 inches (never exceeding 30 inches to ensure a precise fit).

 But that level of dependability comes at a price.
 Smaller models start around $2,000.
-Larger, more featureful built-in fridges can run $10,000 or more.
-You'll have to decide if their reliability, style, and cooling capabilities are worth the extra cost, given your specific needs and budget.
+Larger, more featureful built-in fridges can cost $10,000 or more.
+You'll have to decide if their reliability, style, and cooling capabilities are worth the extra cost based on your specific needs and budget.

 Counter-Depth Refrigerators

-Counter-depth refrigerators provide built-in looks at a fraction of the cost.
-They're typically 24 - 25" deep, compared to the typical 30" depth of most standard refrigerators.
-Counter-depth fridges are designed to line up evenly with the surrounding cabinets.
+Counter-depth refrigerators provide the look of a built-in at a fraction of the cost.
+They're typically 24-32" deep, compared to the typical 30-38" depth of freestanding refrigerators.
 This helps keep your kitchen open and can be especially helpful if you're short on space.

-Virtually every type of refrigerator is available in a counter-depth design.
-So whatever your taste, there's an option you'll love.
-Just be aware that their shallow depth limits capacity slightly.
-So make sure to find a model with enough storage space for your family's needs.
+Virtually every style of refrigerator except top freezer models is available in a counter-depth design.
+So whatever your preference, there's an option you'll love.

 Once you determine your capacity needs and your preferred style, prioritize the features that matter most to you.